 - 2.1 Existing general conferences experiencing a serious threat to viability due to physical or moral calamity, to war or to economic crisis, may propose interventions or substantial organizational adjustments.
 The World Conference Executive Committee is authorized to make interim rulings on such proposals.
-These rulings shall then be submitted to the World Conference for confirmation. - 2.2 In the event that it is reported to the World Conference Executive Committee that a general conference no longer fulfills the requirements of ¶222, the World Conference Executive Committee shall arrange for an assessment of the situation and may use members of the Council of Bishops to make the assessment. - 2.2.1 If the assessment does not sustain the need for action the matter shall be dropped. - 2.2.2 In the event that action is required, the World Conference Executive Committee shall provide counsel and may use members of the Council of Bishops to assist the general conference in remediation. - If remediation is successful the matter shall be dropped.
-2.2.3 - In cases of persistent inability to meet the requisite conditions, the general 2.2.4 conference may request, upon a majority vote of the general conference, to be returned to provisional general conference status or annual conference status in which case the World Conference Executive Committee shall take action on the request and make assignment to a general conference.
-Should the general conference not take appropriate actions as above, the World Conference Executive Committee shall submit the matter, with recommendation, to the World Conference for vote.
+These rulings shall then be submitted to the World Conference for confirmation. - 2.2 In the event that it is reported to the World Conference Executive Committee that a general conference no longer fulfills the requirements of ¶222, the World Conference Executive Committee shall arrange for an assessment of the situation and may use members of the Council of Bishops to make the assessment. - 2.2.1 If the assessment does not sustain the need for action the matter shall be dropped. - 2.2.2 In the event that action is required, the World Conference Executive Committee shall provide counsel and may use members of the Council of Bishops to assist the general conference in remediation. - 2.2.3 If remediation is successful the matter shall be dropped. - 2.2.4 In cases of persistent inability to meet the requisite conditions, the general conference may request, upon a majority vote of the general conference, to be returned to provisional general conference status or annual conference status in which case the World Conference Executive Committee shall take action on the request and make assignment to a general conference.
+Should the general conference Executive Committee shall submit the matter, with recommendation, to the World Conference for vote.